m-reuter/arpackpp/INSTALL.md

 Currently we still support standard Makefiles and in-source build:

 Arpackpp example directories contain Makefiles that should be used to compile the examples.
-For example, to compile example "symsimp" (that can be found in the examples/product/simple directory), you just need to write
+For example, to compile example "symsimp", you just need to write

 ```
 $ make symsimp